syedali996/static-portal-workflow-demo/README.md

 You can deploy the response to any web server to view the sample Documentation Portal.

+### Try via GitHub Actions

-If you want to try out the entire GitHub workflow instead, you will need to do the following:
+If you want to try out the entire GitHub workflow, you will need to do the following:
 1. Fork this repository
 2. Create a new website on Netlify.
 3. Create the following Github Repository Secrets: